MIYAGI SANT JUAN BAUTISTA MUSEUM

 Film Theatre- "Yume-Utsutsu"

-Experience the story of Date Masamune and Hasekura Tsunenaga on the big screen in this 22-minute short film.
+Experience the story of DATE Masamune and HASEKURA Tsunenaga on the big screen in this 22-minute short film.
 The powerful images combining animation, live-action, and computer graphics are a must-see!

 -